 Appropriate Vaccine Usage

-This datapoint measures the percentage of long-term care residents who were vaccinated against pneumonia and flu.
+Measures the percentage of long-term care patients who were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy